Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases

 \vip

-We begin with some preliminary results about the behaviour of the empirical variance of subsets of the particles.
-The following has been essentially treated in Fournier-Jourdain \cite{fj}.
-Recall the definition of $R_{\ig 1,N \id }$, see Subsection \ref{criandsupercri} and the definition of a squared Bessel process, see Revuz-Yor \cite[Chapter XI]{ry}.
+We begin with some preliminary results about the behavior of the empirical variance of subsets of the particles.
+The following has been essentially treated in the paper of Fournier-Jourdain \cite{fj}.
+Recall the definition of $R_{\ig 1,N \id }$, see Subsection \ref{criandsupercri}, the definition of a squared Bessel process with dimension $\delta \in \rr$ and the fact that if $(Z_t)_{t\ge 0}$ is a squared Bessel process with dimension $\delta$, \begin{itemize} \item if $\delta \ge 2$, then a.s. for all $t>0$, $Z_t >0$, \item if $\delta \in (0,2)$, then a.s. $(Z_t)_{t\ge 0}$ hits $0$ in finite time and is instantaneously reflected, \item if $\delta \le 0$, then a.s. there exists $T>0$ such that for all $t\ge T$, $Z_t = 0$, \end{itemize} see the book of Revuz-Yor \cite[Chapter XI]{ry}.